Quagga mussel: Diet

 The quagga mussel is a filter feeder; it uses its cilia to pull water into its shell cavity through an incurrent siphon, where the desirable particulate matter is removed.
 Each adult mussel is capable of filtering one liter or more of water each day, where they remove phytoplankton, zooplankton, algae, and even their own veligers.
-Any undesirable particulate matter is bound with mucus, known as pseudofeces, and ejected out the incurrent siphon.
-The particle-free water is then discharged out the excurrent siphon.
+Any undesirable particulate matter is bound with mucus, known as pseudofeces, and ejected out the incurrent siphon before having a chance to move through the digestive system.
+Post-digestion, particle-free water is then discharged out the excurrent siphon.

 Reproduction

 The quagga mussel is a prolific breeder, possibly contributing to its spread and abundance.
 Dreissena spp. are dioecious (either male or female) with external fertilization.
 A fully mature female mussel is capable of producing up to one million eggs per year.
 After fertilization, pelagic microscopic larvae, or veligers, develop within a few days and these veligers soon acquire minute bivalve shells.
 Free-swimming veligers drift with the currents for 3 to 4 weeks feeding by their hair-like cilia while trying to locate suitable substrata to settle and secure byssal threads.
 Mortality in this transitional stage from planktonic veliger to settled juvenile may exceed 99%.
 In 2019, the genome of a quagga mussel from the Danube River in Austria was sequenced, revealing how larvae use a system of intercellular 'cleavage cavities' and an expanded set of aquaporin transmembrane water channels for osmoregulation in low-salinity freshwater environments during the early stages of their development.